enbility/ship-go/analysis-docs/EXECUTIVE_SUMMARY.md

 ## Executive Overview

 The ship-go library implements the SHIP (Smart Home IP) protocol for secure device communication in smart home energy management systems.
-This analysis evaluated the implementation against SHIP specification v1.0.1, identifying critical improvements needed for production deployment.
+This analysis evaluated the implementation against SHIP specification v1.0.1.
+After 1+ year of successful production use with multiple SHIP devices, the implementation has proven to be mature and reliable.

 ## Key Findings